klizhentas/notes/culture.md

 I realize that this in its own a special culture - having no special culture at all.

-## Alternatives to corporate culture.
+## Company goals as alternatives to corporate culture.

 Instead of calling something a culture, inventing some core values and conducting social experiments using risky and unproven social experiments, I would suggest to simply tie the moral core values of the company to basic principles of the modern society.